-A selected list of novels, short stories, and poetry about African American history and the African American experience.
+A selected list of novels, short stories, poetry and essays about African American history and the African American experience.

 An eleven-year-old runaway slave, a nine-year-old freed by her master, and a seven-year-old son of a plantation owner find themselves alone during the Civil War and must rely on each other to survive.